andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 maze it will learn complex navigation behaviour, backtracking to take past turns etc. Incredibly, it learns to learn the layout of each individual maze problem.
 Does it do SLAM?
-Does it 'know' where it is? does it use Bayesian inference?
+Does it 'know' where it is?
+Does it use Bayesian inference?
 It _does_ do whatever it does, with a surprisingly small amount of compute after training.
 Learning-to-learn can yield systems that are _more_ efficient than anything we can program.
 Meta-learning synthesises the need for efficient learning and